The title of this episode is Faith in the Age of Reason, Part 2.

 In 1651, Pascal’s personal tragedy deepened with the death of his father.
 The loss brought him to a crisis.
 His sister, Jacqueline, renounced the world by entering the Port-Royal convent, and Blaise was left alone in Paris.

 He now gave himself to worldly interests.
-He took a richly furnished home, staffed it with servants, and drove about town in a coach drawn by 4 horses; an extravagance.
+He took a richly furnished home, staffed it with servants, and drove about town in a coach drawn by four horses; an extravagance.
 He pursued the ways of elite but decadent Parisian society.
-But after a year of pleasure he found only a “great disgust with the world,” and he plunged into quiet desperation.
+After a year of pleasure he found only a “great disgust with the world,” and he plunged into quiet desperation.
 He felt abandoned by God.

 Blaise turned again to the Bible, to the 17th ch of the Gospel of John, where Jesus prepares for His sacrifice on the cross.
 It was then that Pascal felt a new blaze of the Spirit.
 As he wrote, “Certainty, certainty, feeling, joy, peace.”

 Pascal responded brilliantly.
-He penned 18 Public Letters exposing Jesuit errors in flashes of eloquence and sarcastic wit.
+He penned eighteen Public Letters exposing Jesuit errors in flashes of eloquence and sarcastic wit.
 As each letter appeared, the public snatched them up.
 They were instant best-sellers.
 Port-Royal was no longer an obscure Jansenist monastery; it was a center of public interest.
-The Pope condemned the letters, but all the educated French read them, as succeeding generations did for the next 2 centuries.
+The Pope condemned the Letters, but all educated French read them, as succeeding generations did for the next two centuries.

-Upon completing the letters in March, 1657, Pascal planned a book on the evidences for Christianity.
+Upon completing the Letters in March, 1657, Pascal planned a book on the evidences for Christianity.
 He was never able to complete it.
-In June, 1662, he was seized with a violent illness and, after lingering 2 months, died on August 19 at the age of just 39.
+In June, ‘62, he was seized with a violent illness and, after lingering a couple months, died on August 19 at the age of just 39.

-Man, Pascal said, is part angel and part beast.
-He is a Chimera.
+Man, Pascal said, is part angel and part beast; a Chimera.
 In Greek mythology the chimera was a she-goat with a lion’s head and a serpent’s tail.
 Pascal wrote, “What a Chimera is man!
 What a novelty, a monster, a chaos, a contradiction, a prodigy!
 The glory and refuse of the universe.
 Who shall unravel this confusion?”

 Reason, as great a faculty as it is, is no sure guide, Pascal warns.
 If we trust reason alone, we will doubt everything except pain and death.
 But our hearts tell us this cannot be true.
 That would be the greatest of all blasphemies to think that life and the universe have no meaning.
 God and the meaning of life must be felt by the heart, rather than by reason.
 It was Pascal who said, “The heart has its reasons which reason does not know.”

-He saw the human condition so deeply yet so clearly that men and women in our own time, after 3 centuries, still gain perspective from him for their own spiritual pilgrimage.
+He saw the human condition so deeply yet so clearly that men and women in our own time, after three centuries, still gain perspective from him for their own spiritual pilgrimage.